arommers/push_swap/README.md

 ## Approach

 - Parsing, put all numbers in stack A if no errors are detected.
 Each individual number/value was stored in a node of a linked list.
-One list to represent stack A and an empty list to represent stack B..
+One list to represent stack A and an empty list to represent stack B.
 - Assign an index to each node and respective value.
+- Write the different instructions.
+This consisted of writing functions that would move pointer to the nodes in my linked list according with the change that needed to take place.
+For example, `SA` makes the head pointer point to `head->next`, what `head-next` was pointing at will now point to the previous `head` and the pointer to the `head` pointer changes to point at `head->next`.
 - Check if the numbers in Stack A are all sorted.
 If so, end the program without printing anything otherwise sort and print the executed moves to the `STDOUT`.
 The sortin is done through the moves or operations mentioned above and realized by pointer manipulation of our linked list.